mazidzomader/CSE220-PYTHON-BRACU/CSE220 QUIZ/LAB/Readme.md

-## The questions of the quiz vary from faculty to faculty.
+## The questions of the quiz vary due to LAB timing.